Catherine Wu, the woman at centre of CDL boardroom legal wrangle, resigns as adviser to group subsidiary

 Mr Kwek Leng Beng said: "The CDL CEO had sought to justify his board coup and overt breaches of corporate governance with unproven insinuations about Dr Wu.

-He said that the "primary reason for the dispute relates to a very serious issue of corporate governance within the CDL group arising from the conduct of one Dr Catherine Wu".
+He quoted his son's earlier statement, in which Sherman said that the "primary reason for the dispute relates to a very serious issue of corporate governance within the CDL group arising from the conduct of one Dr Catherine Wu".

 "Now that Dr Wu has resigned, the CEO and his team of directors no longer have any continuing basis to make such corporate governance allegations about CDL and to justify his Board coup," the elder Kwek added.